 Frankfurter clubs and their music and cheer-up groups lead you through the tuning booths in Goldstein and Schwanheim from the half marathon to the Schwanheimer Brücke.
 One highlight is the route moderation by Markus Bourcade at the half marathon point.

 After the Europaallee, you will pass the Den Haagerstraße at the Race-Hotel Mövenpick and the shopping center Skyline Plaza, before you get to the freight yard.

 The Hammering-Man, the man with the hammer, one of the emblematic sights on the marathon route.

-Chantal Buschung, music by DJ Elias, a big screen with a live broadcast of the marathon, as well as the Caritas-Spendentor, a bouncy castle and entertainment by Frankfurt clubs.
+Chantal Buschung, music by DJ Elias, a big screen with a live broadcast of the marathon, as well as the ASB-Spendentor, a bouncy castle and entertainment by Frankfurt clubs.